The topic for the day is white-collar crime statistics for 2023.

-This is pretty obvious based on the demographic data on men between 40 and 61, without a criminal record, and who lead what appears to be upstanding lives who are the main focus for white-collar crime statistics.
+This is pretty obvious based on the demographic data on men between 40 and 61, without a criminal record, and who lead what appears to be upstanding lives who are the main focus of statistics.

 (Sivin, Miller & Roche LLP)

-We have come to the portion of the article that will address the price of white-collar crime statistics.
+We have come to the portion of the article that will address the price of white-collar crime.
 In other words, the monetary costs of these nonviolent crimes.

 Remember, nonviolent doesn’t equal victimless because many families, businesses, and people have lost money from these crimes.